Training and Staff Development

-We have been a strategic partner with the Ealing Teaching School Alliance (ETSA) since its recognition in September 2013.
-Peter Mather (Head of Training and Staff Development) is the link for this partnership.
-Through this we were given the prestigious award of being a Strategic Partner with UCL IOE for Initial Teacher Education.
+Mr P Mather (Head of Training and Staff Development) leads whole school training and through this we were given the prestigious award of being a Strategic Partner with UCL IOE for Initial Teacher Education.

 Initial Teacher Training

-The school has a strong and well established programme for inducting NQTs, including a two-day induction process early in July, strong departmental support, regular meetings and training sessions, a team of experienced mentors and a full programme of observations and feedback.
-Wherever possible, NQTs are employed by GHS from July, allowing NQTs 2-3 weeks induction in departments before each new academic year.
-Peter Mather and Jo Leaver-Cole are the NQT Induction Tutors leading a team of eight subject mentors.
+The school has a strong and well established programme for inducting ECTs (Early Career Teachers, formerly NQTs), including a two-day induction process early in July, strong departmental support, regular meetings and training sessions, a team of experienced mentors and a full programme of observations and feedback.
+Wherever possible, ECTs are employed by GHS from July, allowing them 2-3 weeks induction in departments before each new academic year.
+Peter Mather and Jo Leaver-Cole are the ECT Induction Tutors leading a team of mentors following the Early Career Framework.

-This partnership began in September 2010 with three participants and to date we had trained 25 participants following this route into teaching.
-Peter Mather is the school link for this, and has been accredited as a Teach First Advanced Mentor and from September 2017 he is also the Lead Mentor for West London for the Teach First two year programme, now called the PGDE (Post Graduate Diploma in Education).
-Mathew Cramer has also represented high schools on the Head’s Strategic Group for the organisation.
-As a highly respected partner school we have also hosted up to 40 Teach First Participants for the last three years for their initial school experience during the last couple of weeks of the summer term.
+This partnership began in September 2010 with three participants and to date we had trained 30 participants following this route into teaching.
+Mr P Mather is the school link for this, and has been accredited as a Teach First Advanced Mentor and from September 2017 he is also the Lead Mentor for West London for the Teach First two year programme, now called the PGDE (Post Graduate Diploma in Education).
+As a highly respected partner school we have also hosted up to 40 Teach First Participants for the last four years for their initial school experience during the last couple of weeks of the summer term.

 Weekly CPD Programme

 On most Wednesdays, a 45-60 minute training session is available for various cohorts.
-Sessions are open to all staff although directed to particular cohorts, e.g. NQTs/new staff; support staff; and Middle Leaders/Heads of Department.
+Sessions are open to all staff although directed to particular cohorts, e.g. ECTs/new staff; support staff; and Middle Leaders/Heads of Department.
 A calendar of events is available in early September; this is a voluntary addition to regular staff training during our Tuesday evening meeting programme.
-Peter Mather leads this and represents the school at the Ealing CPD network.

 Observation and Feedback